 Another clear example showing the meaning of baptizo is a text from the Greek poet and physician Nicander, who lived about 200 B.C.
 It is a recipe for making pickles and is helpful because it uses both ‘bapto’ and ‘baptizo’.
 Nicander says that in order to make a pickle, the vegetable should first be 'dipped'(bapto) into boiling water and then afterward 'baptised' (baptizo) in the vinegar solution.
 Both verbs concern the immersing of vegetables in a solution.
 But the first is for a short time, a ‘temporary immersion’.
 The second, the act of baptising the vegetable, is more permanent, and produces a long lasting change.

 So "baptize" in the classical Greek also came to mean to identify one thing with another thing.
 Through this identification the characteristic of the original thing takes on the characteristic of the second thing.
-(For example, the Spartan ‘cadet’ becomes a ‘soldier’; a piece of plain cloth becomes colored).
-Therefore, the interpretation of the word "baptism" in many contexts is “identification”.
+(For example, the Spartan ‘cadet’ becomes a ‘soldier’; a piece of plain cloth becomes colored, a fresh vegetable becomes a pickle).
+Therefore, the implication and interpretation of the word "baptism" in many contexts is “identification”.

 Real Baptism No. 1

 The baptism (identification) of Israel into Moses and into the cloud (1 Corinthians 10:1-2)

 "For I do not want you to be unaware, brethren, that our fathers were all under the cloud and all passed through the sea; and all were baptized [middle voice] into Moses in the cloud and in the sea."